-The Guide aims to harmonise the application of assessment criteria applicable to fit and proper assessments.
-Such harmonised application aims to achieve common supervisory practices.
-This Guide is not, however, a legally binding document and cannot in any way substitute the relevant legal requirements stemming either from applicable EU law or applicable national law.
+The Guide aims to describe and make public the supervisory policies, processes and practices followed by the ECB when conducting fit and proper assessments.
+With these policies, processes and practices, the ECB aims to ensure the maximum consistency allowed by the legal frameworks applicable within the Single Supervisory Mechanism (SSM).
+Such consistent application aims to achieve common supervisory practices.
+This Guide is not, however, a legally binding document and cannot in any way substitute the relevant legal requirements stemming either from applicable EU law or applicable national law, nor does it introduce new rules or requirements.

-To the extent possible, the Guide follows the terminology used in CRD IV and the EBA Guidelines on suitability and on Internal Governance1.
+To the extent possible, the Guide follows the terminology used in the CRD IV1 and the joint ESMA and EBA Guidelines on suitability and the EBA Guidelines on internal governance2.
 For example, the term "management body" applies to the bodies in all governance structures that perform management or supervisory functions.